 That depends on what you add to your oatmeal!
 Does it contain all the nuts and seeds that granola does?

 When your oats and nuts are starting to turn golden-brown then you know your granola is ready.
 As the mixture cools it will become crispier.

 Yes!
 Quick oats will cook faster than rolled oats, so just keep an eye on it while it bakes.

 You don’t need oil in granola!
 Just try this recipe!
 But the idea behind granola is that you need some kind of binder to coat the oats before cooking.
 Aquafaba is a great replacement for oil!

 You need the moisture to evaporate for that delicious crispy granola.
 If your granola is burning before it is getting crunchy, try cooking on a lower temperature for a bit longer.
 Remember to keep on shifting the mixture to avoid burning!

 Vegan Oil-Free Granola

-- *If you are adding coconut flakes to your granola, add them in for the last 5 minutes of baking
+- If you are adding coconut flakes and dried fruit to your granola, add them in only in the last 5 minutes of baking